Tosin-Bakare/WeatherApp-Payoneer/README.md

 Below the arrows, a maximum of 3 weather cards are visible and they are laid out horizontally.
 Each card displays the weather forecast for one day and must at least show the average temperature and date for that day.
 © Payoneer Germany GmbH Page 2 of 2
-##
-GitHub & Technologies
-##
-The sources of the WeatherApp should be available to us through a public repository on GitHub.
-The example app must be written in React-JS.
-We prefer that you use Redux for storing state and https://material-ui.com/ for drawing cards, buttons, etc. However, you are free to use other libraries but please let us know why you prefer other libraries.
-##
 BONUS
 ##
 Barchart